Skip to content

 5.4.2The University has a Policy on Student Plagiarism in Undergraduate and Taught Postgraduate Curricula (Appendix 5.12).
 The Policy articulates the general principles adopted by the University towards plagiarism, outlines the T&L strategies for educating students about academic integrity, and clarifies various issues related to the handling of student plagiarism cases.
 The University also has a website that provides students with general guidance on what constitutes plagiarism, why it is wrong, and how to avoid it (https://tl.hku.hk/plagiarism/).

 5.4.3All educational materials (including, but not limited to, course materials, PowerPoint presentations, web contents, recordings and other audio-visual resources) are copyright protected.
 Students and graduates must not share these materials with a third party unless they have written permission from the teacher concerned (and from the University as applicable).
 In no case shall these materials be shared with or sold to commercial websites.
 The University reserves the right to take legal and disciplinary action against any violation.
-Any unauthorized broadcasting, distribution, transmission or publication of such materials in whole or in part in any form to a third party may contravene local copyright law and international copyright conventions, resulting in possible legal action and consequences.
+Any unauthorised broadcasting, distribution, transmission or publication of such materials in whole or in part in any form to a third party may contravene local copyright law and international copyright conventions, resulting in possible legal action and consequences.

 11 In respect of the said cases, the Faculty Review Committee on Student Performance and Discontinuation reports to the Faculty Board in the case of the Faculties of Arts, Dentistry and Medicine, and to the BoE in the case of the Faculties of Architecture, Business and Economics, Education, Engineering, Law, Science and Social Sciences.